ATR-Lab/smartdesk-web-app/README.md

 ### Node Dependencies

-You can see the full list of the node dependencies in the [package.json](https://github.com/ATR-Lab/smartdesk-web-app/blob/develop/package.json) file
+You can see the full list of the NodeJS dependencies in the [package.json](https://github.com/ATR-Lab/smartdesk-web-app/blob/develop/package.json) file

 - [rpio](https://www.npmjs.com/package/rpio)
 - [firebase](https://www.npmjs.com/package/firebase)